anand650/RealtorImageGeneratorRealtify/PADDLE_LEGAL_REQUIREMENTS.md

    - Replace `[Your Business Address - Update with actual address]` with actual address

 2. **Verify Contact Information**:
-   - Ensure support@realtify.com is active and monitored
+- Ensure support@realtify.studio is active and monitored
    - Ensure privacy@realtify.com is active (if using)
    - Update any placeholder email addresses if needed